 - Amazon’s new AI keyboard could compose hit pop songs in the future

-- Best cloud management software of 2019
+- Best cloud management software

 The bills contained a whole load of confidential information, as you might imagine, including names, addresses and call histories.
 Other sensitive material was present alongside the bills, such as bank statements, and even a screenshot of online usernames and passwords for customer accounts.